rishindoshi/Soundzy/README.md

 });
 ```

 The `req.query.artist_name` extracts the `artist_name` query parameter from the URL.
 Try running the server and typing in an artist again and see if the name is printed on your console.
+HOORAH, now our server is taking user input!
+Now, we need to take the user supplied artist name, and use it to request data from Spotify.

 #### Getting data from Spotify API